aerogear/aerogear-android-cookbook/ShootAndShare/README.md

 ![Google Console - Create client ID](docs/google-console-3.png)

-_consent screen_ is required so, click the blue `Configure consent screen`
+You will need to create a _consent screen_.
+Click the blue `Configure consent screen`

 ![Google Console - Consent screen](docs/google-console-4.png)

-Select your email and fill the name of your app.
-After save that you will return to the Client ID
+Afterwards, click save and you will return to the Client ID

 ![Google Console - Create client ID](docs/google-console-5.png)